ius-csg/ccdc-handbook/docs/Windows/Account Managment.md

     Net localgroup Administrators NewAdmin /add

 This will add the user "NewAdmin" with password "$eCuR3P@S$W0rd" and then put them in the Administrators group.

+##Changing default passwords

+**Important step**

+For a list of users use:

+    Net user

+From that list of users one can manually reset a password using

+    net user [username] [new password]